TECLIB/CFPropertyList/README.md

 [![Project Status: Active](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)
 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org)

+:warning: This repository has been archived.
+A [fork of this repository](https://github.com/moodlehq/CFPropertyList/) has beeen created by the organization Moodlehq on Github to continue its maintenance.
+Please use it instead.

 Teclib’ is an open source software editor that offers a vast range of fully integrated open source technology packages, to better respond to business needs.

 Visit our Website [Teclib'](http://www.teclib-edition.com/en/).